bbauska/JS-intermediate/README.md

   </li>
   <li><h2>Functional Programming:</h2>
     <ul>
-	  <li>igher-Order Functions: Learn how to work with functions as first-class citizens,
+	  <li>Higher-Order Functions: Learn how to work with functions as first-class citizens,
 	    allowing them to be passed as arguments or returned from other functions.</li>
 	  <li>Pure Functions: Understand the concept of pure functions, which always produce
 	    the same output for the same input and have no side effects.</li>